YEBADI/rna_explorer/README.md

 # RNA explorer

 **RNA Explorer** (RNA-E) is an Amazon Web Services (AWS) hosted web application, designed for quick and easy analysis of raw bulk RNA sequencing (RNA-seq) data.
 Users can upload a CSV file containing raw  gene expression counts data and RNA-E will quickly produce useful detailed tables and visualizations.
-As RNA-E is hosted on AWS, RNA-E is scalable, secure and efficient.
+As RNA-E is hosted on AWS, RNA-E is scalable, secure and efficient and, in its current state, can handle 10-20 concurrent users.

 ## Features

 - **CSV File Upload:** Upload raw bulk RNA-seq data in CSV format (samples as columns, genes as rows).
 - **Data Table:** View processed gene expression data in easy to use tables.
 - **Data Visualization:** View nice and clear graphs to explore gene expression.
 - **AWS Integration:** RNA-E leverages AWS for data storage, computation, and deployment to provide a robust and scalable web-app solution for on-the-go bioinformatics.
+This web-app
 - **CI/CD** RNA_E has CI/CD implemented, meaning pushes to main are deployed on AWS.
 - **User Authentication:** RNA-E has integrity - with a secure login system to protect data and maintain privacy.